Jaydee Canvot: Club career

 Canvot played his first professional game in a 6–1 home defeat for Toulouse II against Le Puy Foot in the Championnat National 2 on 23 March 2024.

 In June 2024, he signed his first professional contract with Toulouse and he made his first-team debut in a 2–0 Ligue 1 loss to Brest on 22 September 2024, coming on as a late substitute for Ümit Akdağ.
 Canvot went on to establish himself as a semi-regular in the first team in the coming months, both in midfield and at the back, playing 90 minutes in games against Strasbourg, Lyon, Auxerre and PSG.

 After his first start against Lens, his coach Carles Martínez Novell said on his performance, "Jaydee has been working with us since the first day of preseason.
 Today, we felt like it was the right day to launch him, and he was ready.
 He played like an experienced player".

 Crystal Palace

 Canvot signed for the English Premier League club Crystal Palace on 1 September 2025 on a four-year deal.
+He made 36 appearances in his first season at the club, becoming a regular starter after Marc Guéhi left the club in January 2026.
+Canvot secured consecutive Player of the Match awards in April against West Ham United and Fiorentina, and helped Crystal Palace to the 2025–26 UEFA Conference League title, starting and playing the full game in the final, as Palace beat Rayo Vallecano 1-0.

+In March 2026, Canvot received criticism for celebrating a red card wrongly shown to defender Gabriel Gudmundsson during a 0-0 draw against Leeds United.